hdorgeval/testcafe-snippets/say-goodbye-to-flakyness.md

 Writing e2e tests is not about coding, it's only about simulating the real behavior of your users.

-If you code your tests by using technical shortcuts your tests will always be flacky at one time or another.
+If you code your tests by using technical shortcuts your tests will always be flaky at one time or another.

 Typing a text in a field should always be as boilerplate as the following sequence: